difiore/ethogrammar/README.md

 Definition:

-Darwin Core *eventTime-2009-04-24*: The time or interval during which an Event occurred.
+tdwg:eventTime: The time or interval during which an Event occurred.
 Recommended best practice is to use an encoding scheme, such as ISO 8601:2004(E).

+Notes:

+The timestamp and its encoding should specify information including hour, minute, second, time zone, and DST.

 Attributes: